gianni-blaising/gianni-blaising.github.io/_pages/about.md

 ## Phase 1: Foundations & "Crash Course"

-To ensure rigor and refine my scientific writing skills, I initiated this project by consolidating the essential mathematical tools required for high-dimensional geometry.
+To ensure rigor and refine my scientific writing skills, I initiated this project by consolidating the essential mathematical tools required for convex geometry.
 This preliminary phase covers:

 * **Measure Theory**
     Revisiting the construction of the *Lebesgue measure* based on *Prof. Jean-François Le Gall's* lecture notes, and emphasizing the critical role of **Fubini's theorem** in slicing arguments.